Date of Degree

 Copyright 2012 Martin Swen Moe

 Moe, Martin Swen.
-"Learning, knowing, and doing classroom assessment: exposure and understanding rates of assessment knowledge among elementary pre-service teachers." dissertation, University of Iowa, 2012.
+"Learning, knowing, and doing classroom assessment: exposure and understanding rates of assessment knowledge among elementary pre-service teachers."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.